CeciPani/Forest_fire_models/README.md

 This project contains two Jupyter Notebooks for two distinct forest fire models:

-* **Forest_fire_model_BAK.ipynb** which contains python code to run simulations of the forest-fire model proposed by P.Bak et al. containing a tree growth rate p and fire spreading to nearest neighbors ("A forest-fire model and some thoughts on turbulence."
+* **Forest_fire_model_BAK.ipynb** which contains python code to run simulations of the forest-fire model proposed by P.Bak et al. containing a tree growth rate p and fire spreading to nearest neighbors [("A forest-fire model and some thoughts on turbulence."
 Phys.
 Lett.
-A 147, 297–300).
+A 147, 297–300)][4].
-* **Forest_Fire_Model_DROSSEL.ipynb** which contains python code to run simulations of the forest-fire model proposed by B.Drossel, and F.Schwabl with a lightning probability f ("Self-organized critical forest-fire model."
+* **Forest_Fire_Model_DROSSEL.ipynb** which contains python code to run simulations of the forest-fire model proposed by B.Drossel, and F.Schwabl with a lightning probability f [("Self-organized critical forest-fire model."
 Phys.
 Rev. Lett.
-69, 1629–1632).
+69, 1629–1632)][3].

 Once you run the cell code two directories are created, these will contain all the images created in the simulations.
 These images are used to create a GIF showing the time evolution of the forest.